-Sample Funeral Message for a Person Saved Shortly Before Death Rev. Tony Cooke
+Sample Funeral Message for a Person Saved Shortly Before Death by Tony Cooke

 Eulogy – Memories of the Person are Shared…